anusii/podnotes/README.md

   Software Innovation Institute has a focus on the security of our stored data.
-This package implements data encryption which can be used to encrypt, on device, the content of turtle files to be stored in a Solid POD.
+This package implements data encryption which can be used to encrypt, on device, the content of turtle files to be stored in a Solid Pod.
 Data is also only decrypted on device.

 - [rdflib](https://pub.dev/packages/rdflib) package: A dart package
   for working with RDF.
 Features include find and create triple